Shreya-rajvanshi789/Motorola_sales_Dashboard-/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
+- Step 4 : It was observed that in none of the columns errors & empty values .

-- Step 6 : In the report view, under the view tab, theme was selected.
+- Step 5 : In the report view, under the view tab, theme was selected.
-- step 7 : In the report view, under the insert tab, using shapes option from elements group a rectangle was inserted & similarly using image option company's logo was added to the report design area.
+- step 6 : In the report view, under the insert tab, using shapes option from elements group a rectangle was inserted & similarly using image option company's logo was added to the report design area.

-- Step 8 : Visual filter (Slicer) were added for field "Month" .
+- Step 7 : Visual filter (Slicer) were added for field "Month" .

-- step 9 :  New measure was created to find total sales of Motorola.
+- step 8 :  New measure was created to find total sales of Motorola.

 Following DAX expression was written for the same,